Online Flexible Busy Time Scheduling on Heterogeneous Machines: Introduction

 \subsection{Preliminaries}

+For the rest of the main body of the paper, we discuss this problem specifically for $p=1$.

-As a warm-up, in Section \ref{sec: agreeable} we discuss the agreeable deadlines setting.
-We provide an algorithm and show that it is 2-competitive when jobs have agreeable deadlines, proving Theorem \ref{thm: agreeable}.
-Then in Section \ref{sec: lb+proof}, we prove a lower bound on the optimal solution's cost in Subsection \ref{sec: lower-bound}, and we prove our main result, Theorem \ref{thm: main}, in Subsection \ref{sec: algs}.
+As a warm-up, in Section \ref{sec: agreeable} we discuss our algorithm for unit jobs with agreeable deadlines.
+Then in Section \ref{sec: lb+proof}, we consider jobs with general active interval structures.
+We prove a lower bound on the optimal solution's cost in Subsection \ref{sec: lower-bound}, and we prove an 8-competitive ratio for the case when jobs have unit length (i.e., Theorem \ref{thm: main} in the case where $p=1$), in Subsection \ref{sec: algs}.
 A lower bound of 2 on the competitive ratio of any deterministic algorithm is provided to complement these algorithmic results in Section \ref{sec: adversary-2}.
+Appendix \ref{sec: lbp+proof} contains the proof of Theorem \ref{thm: main} for general $p$, with further preliminaries for that more general setting in Appendix \ref{sec: extra-prelim}.